Jim Verraros: American Idol

 Phil Rosenthal of the Chicago Sun-Times speculated that the severity of Cowell's comments during the semi-finals may have increased audience support for Verraros, who was voted through to the top ten.
 Originally, Verraros was going to be cut anyway.
 In his 2011 tell-all book, American Idol: The Untold Story, Richard Rushfield revealed that a "judge's cut" was going to be introduced as a twist to the semi-finals.
 After the Group 1 results episode went off air, Cowell went to the three contestants who had been voted through to the finals and told Verraros that the judges were overruling his advancement to the next round.
 Rushfield wrote that "A stunned Verraros and his fellow contestants burst into tears" upon hearing the announcement.
 Before the twist could be aired, Lythgoe reversed the decision, arguing that the audience's preference should be respected.
-In 2020, Lythoe and Verraros spoke together on a podcast and shared their own memories of the "judge's cut", clarifying that it actually occurred on the performance night rather than the results night.
+In 2020, Lythgoe and Verraros spoke together on a podcast and shared their own memories of the "judge's cut", clarifying that it actually occurred on the performance night rather than the results night.

 His place in the top ten secure, Verraros planned to sing "Get Ready" by The Temptations for the first round of finals.
 The week's theme was Motown.
 Verraros won a coin toss against Kelly Clarkson, who also wanted to sing "Get Ready", but he switched course upon considering how much of the song is in falsetto.
 With a limited selection of Motown songs available for him to choose from, Verraros settled on "Easy" by The Commodores, even though he was unfamiliar with it.
 The judges were critical of the performance.
 Two contestants were voted off that week, and Verraros was the second eliminated, following EJay Day.